 - A particular breast has fallen lower than the other.

-Who is a breast lift suitable for?
+Who is a breast Uplift suitable for?

-Although a breast lift is a common cosmetic procedure, there might be instances where you are not suitable For example, if you are currently pregnant or considering pregnancy soon, then it might be best to the delay the procedure.
+Although a breast Uplift is a common cosmetic procedure, there might be instances where you are not suitable For example, if you are currently pregnant or considering pregnancy soon, then it might be best to the delay the procedure.
 The reason for this is that your breasts might stretch during pregnancy, meaning that any previous results of the procedure could be offset.

 Issues may also arise when undergoing a breast lift procedure if you are planning to breast feed.
 In some instances, Mastopexy might result in the patient producing less milk than they would have done, had they not undergone the procedure.
 However, as the breast tissue is not separated from the nipples, a breast lift might still be suitable.
 The surgeon will go through this with you during the consultation period.